eeproto/FitnessTracker/documentation/README.md

 Follow development progress in the [logbook](Logbook.md)

-Check the [project definition](ProjectDefinition.pdf) for project goals and parameters.
+Check the [project definition](ProjectDefinition.md) for project goals and parameters.

 Several prototypes are scheduled throughout development.
-Check the [Prototype Plan](PrototypePlan.pdf) for details.
+Check the [Prototype Plan](PrototypePlan.md) for details.

+The [testing plan](TestingPlan.md) grows along with the implementation.

 Read the [user documentation](UserDocumentation.md) for details how to set up and operate the tracker.